-Drug addiction and alcoholism are cunning, baffling, and powerful.
-The strength of the cravings and desire to drink or use drugs cannot be underestimated, even after completion of a world class treatment program.
+Drug addiction and alcoholism are cunning, baffling, and powerful enemies.
+The strength of the cravings and desire to drink or use drugs cannot be underestimated.
+They continue to haunt a recovery addict, even after completion of a world-class treatment program.
+This is where a Sober Coach can come in and help keep the addict on the road of recovery and sobriety.

-Our Sober Coaches will share their own experience, strength, and hope, developed through their own long term sobriety.
+Our Sober Coaches will share their own experience, strength, and hope, developed through their own long-term sobriety.
 Personal experience with addiction is the single most important factor in developing trust with someone who is newly sober.
+They know what it’s like because they’ve been there.
+They know the unique struggles that newly recovering addicts face, because they faced them, too, and came out successful on the other side.

 As family members, we finally feel relief when our loved one enters treatment.
-Likely, our instinct tells us that the hardest battle is over — we’ve done the intervention, gotten their agreement to go and everyone is happy.
-But what happens afterwards?
+Likely, our instinct tells us that the hardest battle is over — we’ve done the intervention, we got their agreement to go, and everyone is happy.
+But what happens afterward?
 Do we sit and speak with them about our plans and ideas for after treatment?

 - How will they handle the flight home?